Window Resizing and Proportionality - Demo 03

 Problem With Previous Demo

-When running Demo02, if the user resizes the windows, then the paddles lose their proportionality, as NDC no longer is mapped to a square screenspace.
+When running Demo02, if the user resizes the windows, then the paddles lose their proportionality, as NDC no longer is mapped to a square screen-space.

 How to Execute